Job Opening: DNR Power Plant Assessment Program Director

-The Stream Restoration Committee is re-forming under the leadership of Bill Stack (email@example.com) and Lisa Fraley McNeal (firstname.lastname@example.org) from the Center for Watershed Protection.
+Stream Restoration Committee is re-forming under the leadership of Bill Stack (firstname.lastname@example.org) and Lisa Fraley-McNeal (email@example.com) from the Center for Watershed Protection.
 The committee is open to new suggestions for issues on which to focus, so bring your ideas!
-The next quarterly meeting of this group is expected to occur in February.
+This committee meets quarterly and welcomes new attendees.
 If you are interested in participating, please contact Bill or Lisa.